hxlhxl/arch/manuals/socket/socket.md

 DESCRIPTION
     socket() creates an endpoint for communication and returns a file descriptor that refers to that endpoint.
 The file descriptor returned by a successful call will be the lowest-numbered file descriptor not currently open for the process.

     The domain argument specifies a communication domain; this selects the protocol family which will be used for communication.
 These families are defined in <sys/socket.h>.
-The currently understood formats include:
+The currently understood formats include: (here AF means `address family`, and only particular address type can communicate with socket when domain is assigned)
     Name                Purpose                                 Man Page
     AF_UNIX, AF_LOCAL   Local communication                     unix(7)
     AF_INET             IPv4 Internet protocols                 ip(7)